raspberrypilearning/cd-advanced-scratch-sushi/en/step_6.md

     end
 ```

-Now you need to create a new piece of code inside the **Collectable** sprite scripts that will start whenever the `collectable-rain`{:class="blockevents"} is broadcast.
+Now you need to create a new piece of code inside the **Collectable** sprite scripts that will start whenever the `collectable-rain`{:class="blockevents"} message is broadcast.

 + Add this code for the **Collectable** sprite to make it listen out for the `collectable-rain`{:class="blockevents"} broadcast.